IvanMzk/gtensor/docs/core_tutorial.md

 ## 3. `basic_tensor` construction <a id=section_3></a>

-As mentioned above we should use `tensor` class template to construct `basic_tensor` object from value.
+As mentioned above we should use `tensor` class template to construct `basic_tensor` object.

 Next examples show possible ways to do this: